 Jump to:

-With basic steps we pull together an irresistibly easy prawn pasta that you will make time and time again!
+- With basic steps we pull together an irresistibly easy prawn pasta that you will make time and time again!

-Short on cook time, maximising flavour and textures, this garlic prawn spaghetti will tick all of your boxes.
+- Short on cook time, maximising flavour and textures, this garlic prawn spaghetti will tick all of your boxes.

 As you can see, the recipe calls for:

-- dried pasta: my favorite for this recipe is spaghetti.
+- Dried pasta: my favorite for this recipe is spaghetti.
 I think it works best if you use a long pasta that you can get your fork stuck into and twirl away.
 Linguine and fettucine are also good options

-- prawns: I am using King Prawns for the pasta.
+- Prawns: I am using King Prawns for the pasta.
 They are a large meaty prawn.
 You can also use banana prawns.
 I am using thawed prawns.
 If you choose to use frozen prawns, they will take slightly longer to cook

-- garlic: in many ways this recipe is all about the garlic, not the prawns (shrimp!)
+- Garlic: in many ways this recipe is all about the garlic, not the prawns (shrimp!)
 I recommend using whole garlic cloves and thinly slicing as I have shown in the step by step photos below.

-- parmesan cheese: is it even really pasta if you don't sprinkle parmesan cheese all over the top!
+- Parmesan cheese: is it even really pasta if you don't sprinkle parmesan cheese all over the top!
 Haha nope.
 I recommend the shredded not flaked version as it has more bite to it and a stronger texture

-- chilli flakes: these add a little kick to our spaghetti!
+- Chilli flakes: these add a little kick to our spaghetti!
 If you don't like too much heat, then reduce the quantity to ½ or 1 teaspoon

-- parsley: I recommend the curly parsley as it gives great texture to the dish also.
+- Parsley: I recommend the curly parsley as it gives great texture to the dish also.
 Chop up plenty and sprinkle it all over!

-- cracked pepper: this is for us to sprinkle over when serving.
+- Cracked pepper: this is for us to sprinkle over when serving.
 Again, adding another texture to the recipe.

-- salt: I have added this here as when we cook the spaghetti, we do this in a pot of boiling, salted water.
+- Salt: I have added this here as when we cook the spaghetti, we do this in a pot of boiling, salted water.

+Here are the step by step instructions to make the recipe.
 We start by slicing the garlic and preparing the prawns.
 You will need a knife and chopping board.

-- thinly slice the garlic (photo 1)
+- Slice the garlic (Photo 1)

-- prepare the prawns by removing the heads and peeling the body, also remove the back vein (photo 2)
+- Prepare the prawns by removing the heads and peeling the body, also remove the back vein (Photo 2)

-- add olive oil to large fry pan (photo 3)
+- Add olive oil to large fry pan (Photo 3)

-- add chilli flakes and garlic to oil (photo 4)
+- Add chilli flakes and garlic to oil (Photo 4)

 The result of slicing the garlic like we do ensures we have small melt in your mouth soft garlic that adds taste and texture to the dish.